modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 Instead of long tables and horizontal scrollbars, this dynamic visualization encourages users to search, filter and zoom to explore the data which generally fits on a single page.
 Users can even bookmark specific search, filter and selection settings and/or email their results to others as a single URL.

-If you find any issues, please report them in the [FMI cross-check repository](https://github.com/modelica/fmi-cross-check/issues).
+If you find any issues, please report them in the [FMI Cross-Check repository](https://github.com/modelica/fmi-cross-check/issues).

-Existing results and test FMUs provided in the repository that do not comply with new rules were removed from the cross-check repository.
+Existing results and test FMUs provided in the repository that do not comply with new rules were removed from the Cross-Check repository.

 Vendors are encouraged to fix these excluded results and test FMUs.